I. What is the State of the River Report?

 - Avoid fishing in areas with algae blooms.

-Hiking, Volunteering, and Other Outdoor Activities
+Hiking, Volunteering, and Other Outdoor Activities:

-- City of Jacksonville, Things to Do, “Water Life,” http://www.coj.net/categories/explore-jax/water-life
+- City of Jacksonville, https://www.coj.net/departments/parks-and-recreation

 - Duval Audubon Society, http://www.duvalaudubon.org/